osohq/oso/new-docs/content/node/getting-started/application/index.md

 <!-- TODO(gj): page doesn't exist yet in new docs
 - To explore integrating Oso in your app in more depth continue to [Access Patterns](). -->
 - For a deeper introduction to policy syntax, see [Writing Policies](policies).
-- For reference on using the Node Oso library, see [Node Authorization Library](reference).
+- For reference on using the Node.js Oso library, see [Node Authorization Library](reference).

 {{% /callout %}}